brainglobe/brainrender-napari/README.md

 ## Contributing

 Contributions are very welcome.
-Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.
+Have a look at our [developer conventions](https://brainglobe.info/developers/index.html) for more info.
+The core development team is happy to help and advise anyone wanting to contribute!

 ## License